Hercules monument, Kassel

 What’s the best time to visit?

-The best time to visit is during spring and summer when the gardens are in full bloom.
-Early mornings or late afternoons are ideal for avoiding crowds.
+The best time to visit is during spring and summer when the gardens are vibrant and the weather is ideal for outdoor activities.

 Is it wheelchair accessible?